 National Public Speaking

-The 2019 National Final of the Catenian Public Speaking Competition for Fifth and Sixth Form students in Catholic Education took place at the Manchester Conference Centre on Sunday 8th September.
+The last National Final of the Catenian Public Speaking Competition for Fifth and Sixth Form students in Catholic Education took place at the Manchester Conference Centre in September 2019.

 After the last speech the adjudicators adjourned to undertake the difficult task of deciding who would be the winner, the runner up and third placed student.
 Much debate also took place amongst the audience over tea and coffee about the merits of the student’s speeches.
 All however, considered that the speeches had been interesting and thought provoking.